Todd Duffee: Return to competition after shoulder rehabilitation

-After a four-year hiatus, Duffee returned to face Jeff Hughes on September 14, 2019 at UFC Fight Night 158.
+After a four-year hiatus, Duffee returned to face Jeff Hughes on September 14, 2019, at UFC Fight Night 158.
 The bout ended in the first round as a No Contest due to an accidental eye poke that rendered Duffee unable to continue.

 In May 2021, Duffee returned to training after successfully rehabbing further shoulder and knee surgeries, as well as a positive COVID-19 diagnosis.

 Konfrontacja Sztuk Walki

-After a three year layoff, Duffee signed with Konfrontacja Sztuk Walki and rematched Phil De Fries for the KSW Heavyweight Championship on February 25, 2023 at KSW 79.
+After a three year layoff, Duffee signed with Konfrontacja Sztuk Walki and rematched Phil De Fries for the KSW Heavyweight Championship on February 25, 2023, at KSW 79.
 Duffee lost the bout in the first round via ground and pound TKO.

+Rizin Fighting Federation

+Duffee was to face former sumo wrestler Tsuyoshi Sudario at Rizin 44 on September 23, 2023.
+However, Duffee withdrew from the fight due to a problem with his passport.

+Global Fight League

+Duffee was scheduled to face Robelis Despaigne in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Duffee was scheduled to make his bare-knuckle boxing debut for Bare Knuckle Fighting Championship against Ben Rothwell at BKFC 56 on December 2, 2023.
+However, on November 30, it was announced the bout was cancelled due to Rothwell having an illness.
+The fight against Rothwell has been rescheduled for BKFC Knucklemania IV in Los Angeles on April 27, 2024.
+Duffee lost the fight by technical knockout after being knocked down and being injured in the first round.

 Acting

 In 2011 Duffee made his film debut in the Michael Jai White-produced Never Back Down 2: The Beatdown, portraying Tim Newhouse, a talented MMA fighter who lives in relative poverty and has to deal with losing his father.
 He also had a cameo in Batman v Superman: Dawn of Justice in a fight scene.